Bingo Cards

 Electronic Bingo Cards

-Online electronic bingo sites use the same version of bingo card as you expect to get in a live bingo hall except for obviously the daubing is done electronically and even automatically if you so wish, which means you can play more strategically as you can increase the number of cards you play (we’ll come back to this later).
+Online electronic bingo sites use the same version of the bingo card as you expect to get in a live bingo hall, except that the daubing is done electronically and even automatically if you so wish.
+This means you can play more strategically as you can increase the number of cards you play.

-In a live bingo hall, you would normally have to keep up with the bingo caller as they called numbers at a quick pace and you dab them off your card/s.
-The speed and competitive edge is part of the fun of bingo, but it can make it difficult to keep up, especially if you are playing to increase your chances of winning by playing multiple cards at once.
+In a live bingo hall, you would normally have to keep up with the bingo caller as they called numbers at a quick pace, and you dab them off your card(s).
+The speed and competitive edge are part of the fun of bingo, but it can make it difficult to keep up, especially if you are playing multiple cards at once.
 Online, this is even simpler as you don’t have to do anything but watch the show if you don’t want to.
-Your bingo numbers are called out by the online bingo hall caller (usually a virtual personality) and then they are automatically daubed for you on your bingo card.
-When you make a win or bingo it’s automatically called for you too!
+Your bingo numbers are called out by the online bingo hall caller (usually a virtual personality), and then they are automatically daubed for you on your bingo card.
+When you make a win or bingo, it’s automatically called for you too!

 Playing online is all about giving you more options, so you can opt to mark your own bingo cards online if you so choose.
 Whatever you choose, your bingo cards will still look the same, but for every different type of bingo, there is a different bingo card.
-This is because depending on the bingo game played there are a different number of balls in play, e-bingo card used and winning combination/s possible.
+This is because depending on the bingo game played, there are a different number of balls in play, e-bingo cards used, and possible winning combinations.
 We’ll cover the 4 main types of bingo here.

 Electronic Bingo Cards: 90 Ball Bingo

-The picture shows lots of bingo cards together, as we mentioned earlier, 90 ball bingo is usually played with a packet of cards, which is shown here.
-90 ball bingo is the variant with the most balls in play, which means it is often the longest game and can go a little slower than other variants, but it also provides many different ways to win.
-Players often enjoy it’s more leisurely pace.
+The picture shows lots of bingo cards together.
+As we mentioned earlier, 90 ball bingo is usually played with a packet of cards, which is shown here.
+90 ball bingo is the variant with the most balls in play, which means it is often the longest game and can go a little slower than other variants.
+However, it also provides many different ways to win.
+Players often enjoy its more leisurely pace.

 Prizes are awarded for:

-To understand a 90 ball bingo card it is helpful to know that the first column contains the numbers 1-9, second 10-19 and so on till the ninth column which ends with the numbers 80-90.
+To understand a 90 ball bingo card, it is helpful to know that the first column contains the numbers 1-9, the second 10-19 and so on till the ninth column, which ends with the numbers 80-90.

 Electronic Bingo Cards: 80 Ball Bingo

-80 Ball Bingo80 ball electronic bingo cards look really different to 90 ball bingo and are more similar to the 75 ball variant.
-In 80 ball electronic bingo, the card has 16 numbers and the card is square shaped, made from a 4×4 formation with no blank spaces.
-Each column has a different colour and this helps you quickly identify different numbers:
+80 ball electronic bingo cards look really different to 90 ball bingo and are more similar to the 75-ball variant.
+In 80 ball electronic bingo, the card has 16 numbers, and the card is square shaped, made from a 4×4 formation with no blank spaces.
+Each column has a different colour, and this helps you quickly identify different numbers:

-You can win prizes in 80 ball electronic bingo in multiple ways….great news!
+You can win prizes in 80 ball electronic bingo in multiple ways.
 You are awarded for making:

 Electronic Bingo Cards: 75 Ball Bingo